Shibuya Hikarie: A Fancy Shopping Complex near Shibuya Station

 How to get to Shibuya Hikarie

-Shibuya Hikarie is connected to the Shibuya station directly.
-You can get there from Shibuya Station Exit B5 by taking Tokyu Toyoko Line, Tokyu Denentoshi Line, Hanzoumon Line and Fukutoshin Line.
+Shibuya Hikarie is directly connected to the Shibuya station.
+You can get there from Shibuya Station Exit B5 by taking the Tokyu Toyoko Line, Tokyu Denentoshi Line, Hanzoumon Line, and Fukutoshin Line.

-If you take Ginza Line, you can get there directly.
+If you take the Ginza Line, you can get there directly.
 There is just one exit on the 1st floor.
-It takes within 10 mins for all of these lines.
+It takes 10 minutes for all of these lines.

 Tourist attractions near Shibuya Hikarie